 The disciples were surrounded by swirling winds and crashing waves.
 The boat was battered and, on top of it all, this storm struck in the darkest part of the night.
 It is easy to imagine that their focus was upon all the things that were happening outside of the boat.
 But Yeshua came walking to them and, though they were initially afraid, Peter makes a bold move; he desires to walk on water.

 When Peter climbed out of the boat and started walking toward Yeshua, he was able to defy the laws of nature and gravity.
-That is, until he got his eyes on the wind and the waves—for us today, that might be black helicopters, the FEMA camps, chem-trails and conspiracy theories.
+That is, until he got his eyes on the wind and the waves—for us today, that might be black helicopters, FEMA camps, Chinese infiltration of the government and a myriad of conspiracy theories.
 Like Peter, when we get our eyes on all of these things that agitate, scare, and depress us, we begin to sink.
 Thankfully for Peter and for us, the Messiah is always close at hand to save us.

 The main point is this: presumably, Peter would have continued to walk on the water had he kept his eyes on the Messiah.
 Likewise, we can accomplish much for the Kingdom if we keep our eyes on the Messiah; we can’t let the storms raging in the world steal our attention away from the author and finisher of our faith.
 So let’s get our eyes off what governments, presidents, kings, dictators, and organizations are doing.
 Instead, let’s use those things swirling around us as provocation to get our eyes focused on where they should have always been— the Messiah